wsojka00/graph_navig/README.md

   ##### Folders

-- algorithms with possible solutions that can be applied to a grid-maze environment
+- <i> algorithms </i> with possible solutions that can be applied to a grid-maze environment
 - maze with possible configurations of a 2D grid in .txt file
 - simulations ran on specific maze together with the simulations recordinds
 - tests consist of code used to practice different libraries